ampize/docs/content/docs/guides/sitebuilder.md

 href: /docs/guides/sitebuilder
 ---
 ## Overview
 The site builder allows you to control every single aspect of your website.
-It handles anything form the general settings of the entire website to the fine tuning the options of a specific component on one of your pages
+It handles anything from the general settings of the entire website to fine tuning the options of a specific component on one of your pages

 Let's take a look at the interface :
 <amp-img src="/static/img/site-builder/interface.png"  width="1362"  height="418"  layout="responsive"  alt="site builder interface"></amp-img>

-It is comprised of two panels : the main panel made up of the toolbar and the page editor and the side panel.
+It is comprised of two panels : 1) the main panel (left) made up of the toolbar and the page editor and 2) the right panel.

 The toolbar in the main panel houses the following features from left to right :